nicole-yoong/Portfolio/Development_of_Database_Application/Sanitary_Company_Singapore_Demo/ReadMe.md

 ## Description ##

 This is a demo of the SQL server developed for a sanitary company, Bathworld based in Singapore.
+It contains of 12 tables consisting of data from different departments.
 Demo database are created using Mockaroo and imported to SQL Server using SSIS Package.

-It contains of 12 tables consisting of data from different departments.
-Constraints and triggers are developed.
+The tasks include but not limited to:
+- Design, develop, and test database and database objects (tables, views, stored procedures, indexes, functions, constraints)
+- Build complex queries using T-SQL command
+- Extract, transform and load the data from multiple sources and store them inside data warehouse using SSIS packages

 ## Tables ##
 The database contains 11 tables: